Yidingwyd/SSPM/README.md

 Notably, the scripts only support cubic crystals by now.
 For advanced users, if you want to predict a single crystal structure, you can refer to the `equation` class in `joint_probability.py` and the `find_largest` class in `AB_XY.py`.

+## Predict the composition of a specific crystal structure type
+Firstly, run `ABX_Y.py` in `./data` to deduce p(A,B,X|Y).
+In this program, miu and sigma are the mean value and the standard deviation of the

 # Acknowledgement
 We developed SSPM based on [CGCNN](https://github.com/txie-93/cgcnn).